Advertisement

 Stay safe with these tips as you begin your new routine:

 • Work with your HCP.
-Before you jump into any exercise program, discuss which workout is best for you, as well as the risks involved.
+Before you start any exercise program, discuss which workout is best for you, as well as the risks involved.

 • Start slowly and remember to rest.
 Even a few minutes of exercise a day is beneficial, and you shouldn’t feel pressure to push yourself.